If you enjoy sleeping in or tend to sleep more than nine hours, you’d better watch out:

 In other words, a correlation between sleeping a lot and dementia does not establish cause and effect.

-• Or does something in the brain, that eventually leads to dementia, also cause the person to want to sleep a lot?
+- Or does something in the brain, that eventually leads to dementia, also cause the person to want to sleep too much?

 The report points out that causality was not established, and that the excessive sleep habits were likely a symptom rather than a cause of the brain changes – long before these neuronal changes began causing noticeable cognitive symptoms.

 For these individuals, says the paper, sleeping less would probably not lower the risk of Alzheimer’s or other dementia.

 Dr. Hascalovici has 10 years of experience with chronic pain patients.
 Clearing’s personalized pain relief regimen includes digital messaging with pain doctors, non-opioid prescription treatments and exercise programs from physical therapists.

 Lorra Garrick is a former personal trainer certified through the American Council on Exercise.
 At Bally Total Fitness she trained women and men of all ages for fat loss, muscle building, fitness and improved health.